Graphic Designer Salary in Georgia

 Stop applying to jobs.
 Get recruiters to chase you instead.

-The average total compensation of a Graphic Designer in Georgia, US is $145,000.
+The average total compensation of a Graphic Designer in Georgia is GEL 32,896.

-While there is no minimum salary for a Graphic Designer in Georgia, US, the average total compensation is $145,000.
+While there is no minimum salary for a Graphic Designer in Georgia, the average total compensation is GEL 32,896.

 I have a different question